 (No ratings)

 Dr. Michael Richard Waters, MD, PhD is a radiation oncologist in Saint Peters, MO specializing in radiation oncology.
 He graduated from Virginia Commonwealth University (VCU) School of Medicine in 2019 and has 6 years of experience.
-Dr. Michael Richard Waters, MD, PhD is affiliated with WashU Medicine, Barnes-Jewish St. Peters Hospital and Barnes-Jewish Hospital.
+Dr. Michael Richard Waters, MD, PhD is affiliated with Barnes-Jewish St. Peters Hospital, WashU Medicine, BJC HealthCare, Barnes-Jewish Hospital, Washington University in St. Louis (WUSTL), WASHINGTON UNIVERSITY PHYSICIANS IN ILLINOIS, INC and WashU Medicine.

 Gastrointestinal Problems (Digestive Disorders)